comeon-stockholm/image-optimization/README.md

 Before encoding need to convert the image buffers to unit8Clipped pixels array for png and jpg for the wasm encoders to compress.

+The codecs are copied from the codecs folder of the sqooush app

 We are getting awesome results for AVIF, WEBP and JPEG images 💡

 ```